ironhack-bcn-data-pt/PR04-Project-tableau/PR05-project-tableau-Anna/README.md

 - [Links](#Links)

 ## Project Description

-### Description

 This project is to practice what we've learned in the Business Intelligence chapter of this program.
 For this project, we've choosen a data set, explore the it using Tableau, and put together a Story for presentation showing the insights we have derived from the data.

-The dataset chosen is costs of living from diferent cities in the worls  - Direct link [here](https://www.kaggle.com/stephenofarrell/cost-of-living)
+The dataset chosen is costs of living from diferent cities in the world  - Direct link [here](https://www.kaggle.com/stephenofarrell/cost-of-living)

 **Goal**

-Choose the right destintation to work remote taking into account 3 main variables: a salary, rent and main costs of living.
+Choose the right destintation to work remote taking into account 3 main variables: salary, rent & main costs of living.